-Instead of adding new ports, use the [Add ports from existing voyages] button to copy ports and their data from other voyages.
+Instead of adding new ports, you may consider using the [Add ports from existing voyages] button to copy ports and their data from other voyages.
 (The functionality is described in: “How to copy port logs from other voyages?”)

 How to approve a voyage?

-Note: Only users with the “'Can Approve” right can perform this operation.
+Note: Only users with the “'Can Approve” user right can perform this operation.

 Note2: The operation can only be done at unit installations.